Apple dumps on Epic's Fortnite lawsuit as ploy to revive 'flagging interest'

 "Epic just wants to free-ride on Apple's innovation," Apple said in its filing Thursday, arguing that Epic is using the lawsuit to "revive flagging interest in Fortnite."

 An Epic spokeswoman declined to comment on the filing but noted that Epic has argued for fewer restrictions on Apple's App Store since at least 2017.
-And in a competing filing, Epic repeated its earlier arguments that Apple's App Store rues stifle innovation, and its commissions lead to higher prices for consumers.
+And in a competing filing, Epic repeated its earlier arguments that Apple's App Store rules stifle innovation and that its commissions lead to higher prices for consumers.

 For many people, the filings are the latest twist in a corporate slap fight between a multibillion-dollar company and a trillion-dollar company over who makes more money when a gamer spends money.
 But for Apple, this represents an existential threat to the iOS software and tools it's built up around its iPhone, one of the best-selling tech products ever.